Bike Across the USA

 was still a dream and not a goal.
 Fortunately dreams do not expire.

-May 2012 I will be starting in May riding the Adventure Cycling Northern Tier Route.
-I am raising money
+May 27, 2012 riding the Adventure Cycling Northern Tier Route, finishing August 8.

-send me an email (see below).
-You can follow my training and preparation for this bicycle tour and then my ride across America at my
+You can follow my ride for this bicycle tour across America at my

 blog: